Information for IAM Student Employees

 Employees should treat all Coworkers, Students, Staff, and Faculty with respect, and make every effort to be as helpful as possible.
 If someone asks you for something you do not know how to do, help them find someone who does know how to help them.

 Student Workers are answerable to all IAM Department Staff.
-Your Supervisors currently are: Rebecca Coglianese, Mark Quilhot, Erik Overton, Jim Abrams and Tim Abel.
+Your Supervisors currently are: Sara Batkie, Chris Adamescu, Mark Quilhot, Erik Overton, and Jim Abrams.

 Students are expected to help prevent theft by keeping a vigilant eye on all department resources.
 If you encounter any suspicious individuals, confidently speaking the words "May I Help you?" will usually scare off would-be-thieves.
 Never put yourself in any danger to prevent theft.
 Alert the front desk security if necessary.

 Hours And Payment

 Student workers may be scheduled for a maximum of 8 hours in a day, 20 hours in a week.
 Employees are paid by the hour, not by salary.
 Hours are recorded via the Workerz App and / or a biometric time clock.
 A time sheet of all your punch times for the pay-period is available in the app, and you are expected to review it for accuracy before time sheets are due.
 If you are not present for any part of your shift, you will not be paid for that time.
 If you punch in for hours outside of your shift, you will not be paid for those hours without the prior approval of a Supervisor.
 All such "special arrangements" must be documented with an email stating the terms agreed upon and sent to a Supervisor.
 Any discrepancy between what you enter into the MYC time sheet and the Workerz app or time clock must be explained via an email to a Supervisor.
 Any deviation from the student employee's normal scheduled shifts must be explained via an email to a Supervisor.

 Payroll and Paychecks